Frequently Asked Questions about Online and Hybrid Courses

 Instead of attending classes on campus, course work is made available online through

-you may use another institution's testing services with the permission of your professor.
+use another institution's testing services with the permission of your professor.

 It is best to immediately find out what your professor requires.

 While learning materials vary from class to class, they usually include textbooks, online podcasts (audio and video) PowerPoint presentations, interactive lessons, and Internet resources.
 Learning activities may include writing papers, posting comments or essays to online discussion forums, completing individual or group projects, and taking quizzes and exams.
-While students can choose when and where they work, there are eadlines for homework and exams.
+While students can choose when and where they work, there are deadlines for homework and exams.

 Students interact with their teacher and classmates via web discussion forums, e-mail, chat sessions, and phone calls.
 If the course is hybrid, then there are face-to-face meetings.

 No, most online classes are NOT entirely self-paced.
 You can expect due dates for homework, online class participation, and other activities similar to those you would find in a "regular" on-site class.

 No. The course content of an online class usually is identical to that of a face-to-face class.
 Some people think the course is even more demanding than a regular face-to-face class because you have to have good reading comprehension, good computer skills, and be self-disciplined.
 It is best to have high-speed Internet.
 Open labs are available on campus for students.